UoYCS-plasma/GP2/gettingstarted.md

 ```
 ./gp2bash PATH/TO/transitive_closure.gp2 PATH/TO/cycle.host
 ```
-This will generate a file *"gp2.output"* which contains this produced graph:
+This will output the following graph:

 ![test](images/trans.png "A transitive graph.")